 But now there are only SEVEN weeks to go til marathon day and it's time for action!

-It doesn't matter whether the abuser does it consciously or unconsciously.
 Every woman should be aware of the warning signs of an abusive relationship and know when to trust her instincts.
 This is why the work of Refuge is so important, they can give a woman the strength and support she needs to leave an abusive partner, when she feels at her most worthless and powerless.
 And they'll be there to help her rebuild her life, too.

 In their lifetime, 1 in 4 women will experience domestic violence (this doesn't just mean physical abuse, but controlling, manipulative behaviour too).
 This seems almost incredible, until you slowly start talking to people and then you begin to understand how real that statistic is.
 Which is really why I want to try to talk about it, because domestic abuse affects women of every age and background.
 Every week in England and Wales two women are killed by a current or former partner, and recent research by Refuge indicates that over half of young women (18-21) have experienced at least one violent incident from a partner.